ShaunCurtis/GitHubSite/site/PrePublish/Building-a-Database-Application-in-Blazor-Part-1.md

 ### CSS

 All CSS is shared, so lives in `Blazor.Database.Web`.
 I use Bootstrap, customized a little with SASS.
-I have the WEB COMPILER extension installed in Visual Studio to compile SASS files on the fly.
+The *WEB COMPILER* extension is installed in Visual Studio to compile SASS files on the fly.

 ## Blazor.Database.Web Project